 Express Entry is Canada’s most popular immigration pathway for skilled workers.
 Qualified candidates can become Canadian permanent residents in as little as 6 months.
 Permanent residency grants individuals the right to live and work anywhere in the country.

 The Federal Skilled Worker (FSW) program is one of three immigration programs operated through the Express Entry system.
-FSW is highly popular because it does not require candidates to have a previous work experience or education in Canada.
+FSW is highly popular because it does not require candidates to have previous work experience or education in Canada.
 Anyone can apply from anywhere in the world.

 For those who aren’t quite competitive enough under Express Entry, studying in Canada can be a great step towards improving your chances for Vancouver immigration.
 Completing a post-secondary program in British Columbia not only results in more points for Express Entry, but it also could make you eligible for the British Columbia Provincial Nominee Program (BC PNP).